Battle of Yazoo City: Expedition

-Following orders from XVII Corps and additional instructions from General Sherman, Colonel Coates put his 947 soldiers aboard river transports at Vicksburg on January 31, 1864.
+Following orders from 17th Army Corps and additional instructions from General Sherman, Colonel Coates put his 947 soldiers aboard river transports at Vicksburg on January 31, 1864.
 The expedition included 21 officers and 539 enlisted men from the 11th Illinois Infantry Regiment under Major George C. McKee and 17 officers and 370 men from the 8th Louisiana Infantry Regiment (African Descent) under Lieutenant Colonel F. E. Peebles.
 Coates was appointed captain in the 11th Illinois Infantry on July 30, 1861 and rose through the ranks to become the regiment's commanding officer on July 8, 1863.
 The 11th Illinois was a veteran unit that fought at Fort Donelson, Shiloh, and Vicksburg.
 The 8th Mississippi Infantry (AD) had previously been employed to dig trenches and other fatigue duties.
 The unit had never been in action and the soldiers were glad to take part in the expedition.

 The transports, escorted by five gunboats under Captain Elias K. Owen, reached the mouth of the Yazoo River that evening and took on enough fuel to last two weeks.
 The flotilla turned into the Yazoo River and reached Haynes Bluff on the evening of February 1 where it picked up a recruiting detachment of 11 officers and 25 men from the 1st Mississippi Cavalry Regiment (African Descent) under Major Jeremiah B. Cook.
 The next day, the expedition advanced 25 mi up the river to Satartia where five companies of the 11th Illinois and the cavalry went ashore and chased some Confederates out of the village.

 On February 3 at 10:00 am, the flotilla reached Liverpool Heights and was fired on reportedly by two 12-pounder Napoleons.
 Faced by this opposition, Coates landed half of the 11th Illinois and half of the 8th Louisiana (AD).
 These troops became embroiled in a skirmish with fewer than 500 dismounted men from Ross's Texas cavalry brigade.
 Having trouble maneuvering in the hilly terrain, Coates landed the remainder of his force.
 After failing to make headway, Coates re-embarked his infantry that evening and moved downstream 1 mi.
 The Union troops sustained losses of six killed, 21 wounded, and eight missing.
 On February 4, the flotilla came upstream again and found that Ross' guns were out of ammunition.
 The transports were subjected to a barrage of small arms fire that wounded five men, but pressed onward.
 Two gunboats reached Yazoo City, but withdrew downstream when two Confederate guns opened fire and scored two hits on one gunboat.
 The expedition withdrew downriver to Liverpool Heights.
 Coates put his wounded men aboard a steamboat and evacuated them to Vicksburg.